zenml-io/zenml/docs/book/extending-zenml/secrets-manager.md

 ## SecretSchemas

-One way the ZenML expands on the notion of secrets as dictionaries, is the secret schema.
+One way the ZenML expands on the notion of secrets as dictionaries is the secret schema.
 A secret schema allows the user to create and use a specific template.
-A schema could for example require the combination of a username, password and token.
+A schema could, for example, require the combination of a username, password and token.
 All schemas must sub-class from the `BaseSecretSchema`.

 1. All Secret Schemas will need to have a defined `TYPE`.